The Cheapskate's top Prime Day picks for 2018

 Mobile phones and accessories

 The Moto X4: $200.
 Now this is a Prime Day deal.
-The 4th-generation Moto X (aka Moto X4) smartphone has been selling for $299 from Motorola proper, but Amazon has scarcely dipped below $279 since adding it as a Prime Exclusive phone earlier this year.
-At $199.99, it's definitely an all-time low -- and a killer buy, as evidenced by CNET's overwhelmingly positive Moto X4 review.Moto X4 phone for $200
+The fourth-generation Moto X (aka Moto X4) phone has been selling for $299 from Motorola proper, but Amazon has scarcely dipped below $279 since adding it as a Prime Exclusive phone earlier this year.
+At $200, it's definitely an all-time low -- and a killer buy, as evidenced by CNET's overwhelmingly positive Moto X4 review.Moto X4 phone for $200

-The Samsung Galaxy S9 or S9+ and a free $430 smart-home bundle.
+The Samsung Galaxy S9 or S9 Plus and a free $430 smart-home bundle.
 Thinking about buying a new Samsung Galaxy S9?
-Now's the time: When you buy the unlocked S9 for $720 or S9+ for $840, you'll also receive an Amazon Echo, Amazon Echo Spot and Samsung SmartThings Home Monitoring Kit -- a combined value of $430.Samsung Galaxy S9 or S9+ with free kit
+Now's the time: When you buy the unlocked S9 for $720 or S9 Plus for $840, you'll also receive an Amazon Echo, Amazon Echo Spot and Samsung SmartThings Home Monitoring Kit -- a combined value of $430.Samsung Galaxy S9 or S9 Plus with free kit

+1 year of Red Pocket Mobile for $199 with code PRIMO119.
+This is actually not a Prime Day deal (gasp!), but it's worth mentioning anyway.
+For $199 you get a full year of Red Pocket Mobile unlimited service, which includes 5GB of LTE data per month.
+That breaks out to just $16.58 per month; Mint Mobile will cost you $20 for roughly the same plan.
+Wondering about the differences between the two?
+Read my Mint-vs.-Red-Pocket comparison from back in April.1 year for $199

+The Nokia 2 for $79.
+That's your price at checkout; it's normally $99.
+The Nokia 2 is an unlocked GSM phone with a 5-inch screen, big battery (4,100mAh!) and room for two SIM cards (or one SIM and a microSD card -- the latter probably more important given the measly 8GB of internal storage).
+Granted, reviews are mixed, but a Nokia-branded Android phone for $80 is pretty amazing.Nokia 2 for $79

 Read more: Best Prime Day 2018 deals: Smartphones and mobile